 Nora Macnee CGA (Ketch Harbour), Treasurer, spent her early life in Toronto and Kingston, moved to Halifax to attend Dalhousie University and stayed.
 She has held many accounting roles with non-profit organizations and recently joined the Board of Veith Street Gallery.
 Nora has facilitated workshops for Visual Arts Nova Scotia, NSCAD University and Outsider Insight on Taxes for Artists and Financial Management in the Arts.

-Originally from Ontario, Kelly Markovich (Dartmouth) and her family moved to Halifax in 2009 in order to pursue a Masters degree at NSCAD University.
+Originally from Ontario, Kelly Markovich (Dartmouth), President, and her family moved to Halifax in 2009 in order to pursue a Masters degree at NSCAD University.
 They are now happy to call Dartmouth, NS their home.
 Kelly is a practicing artist and entrepreneur whose work encompasses photography, painting, screen-printing, letterpress, and upholstery.
 Her work has been exhibited in cities across Canada and in the USA.
 Kelly occasionally instructs courses at NSCAD University and NSCAD University School of Extended Studies.
 She is an active member of the NSCAD University Alumni Association Board of Directors and the Letterpress Gang at the Dawson Print Shop.
 Kelly was excited to be the curator for the 2015 NSCAD University Alumni Association Exhibition “I AM NSCAD”.